RamaLingeswaraRao950/Toast-Notification/README.md

-# 🔔 Toast Notification App
+# 🔔 Toast Notification

-A simple and responsive toast notification app that displays random messages with different types (info, success, error) when a button is clicked.
+A simple and responsive toast notification app that displays random messages with different types when a button is clicked.
 Notifications auto-dismiss after a short delay.

 ## 🌄 Description